cbraae/randomStories/README.md

-Application display ten random stories from hackernews in ascending order.
+Application displays ten random stories from hackernews in ascending order.
 Built in Vue.Js.

 To setup and run the application: